AlexFiliakov/Jupyter-Presentation/README.md

 # Jupyter-Presentation

-Reproducible Presentation and Publication workflows using Jupyter
+👩🏽‍🔬 👨🏽‍💻 👨🏿‍🏫 Reproducible Presentation and Publication workflows using Jupyter

-👩🏽‍🔬 research > 👨🏽‍💻 prototype > 👨🏿‍🏫 instruct

 - Jupyter Notebook post-save-hooks
     - Jupyter Lab (not all nbextensions)